 Database Mirroring Support

-Since SQL Server 2005 Service Pack 1 (SP1), database mirroring partners and witnesses have been supported by Standard and Enterprise Edition.
-But the partners must use the same edition, and asynchronous database mirroring (high-performance mode) is supported only by Enterprise Edition.
-Witnesses are also supported by Workgroup Edition and Express Edition.
+Since SQL Server 2005 Service Pack 1 (SP1), database mirroring partners and witnesses have been supported by SQL Server Standard and SQL Server Enterprise.
+However, the partners must use the same edition, and asynchronous database mirroring (high-performance mode) is supported only by SQL Server Enterprise.
+Witnesses are also supported by SQL Server Workgroup and SQL Server Express.